decentraland/old-documentation/_posts/examples/2018-01-04-video-tutorials.md

 - If you click the water bowl, it walks towards it and drinks.
 - If you step inside the bounds of the scene, the dog follows you and sits in front of you.

-This tutorial includes a [written guide](https://steemit.com/tutorial/@hardlydifficult/decentraland-tutorial-basic-ai-with-block-dog) to acompany the video.
+This tutorial includes a [written guide](https://steemit.com/tutorial/@hardlydifficult/decentraland-tutorial-basic-ai-with-block-dog) to accompany the video.

 {%  include youtube.html video_id='61ppyctd-88'  %}